wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent.rst

     The Wazuh agent upgrading process for macOS systems requires to download the latest `macOS installer <https://packages.wazuh.com/3.x/osx/wazuh-agent-|WAZUH_LATEST|-|WAZUH_REVISION_OSX|.pkg>`_.
 There are two ways of using the installer.

-    a) Using the GUI.
-Using the GUI you can perform a simple upgrade.
+    a) Using the GUI will perform a simple upgrade.
 Double click on the downloaded file and follow the wizard.
 If you are not sure how to answer some of the prompts, simply use the default answers:

      .. image:: ../images/installation/macos.png
          :align: left